VatrixtheMatrix/01-Guessing/README.md

 # 01-Guessing
 Number Guessing Game for Class Project.
+My first attempt at game coding.
+In which I have made a simple guessing number game.